The Ultimate Configuration Management Tool? Lessons from a Mixed Methods Study of Ansible's Challenges: RQ2: Factors Influencing Ansible Adoption

-\emph{Accessibility \& Usability.} A significant theme in our codebook is the role of Ansible's accessibility and usability in driving adoption.
-Several participants described it as \textit{Easy to use} (n = 12), \textit{Easy to onboard to new people} (n = 5), and with a \textit{Low Barrier to Entry for Setup} (n = 6) highlighting how they only needed to master a limited set of concepts—such as basic playbook structures and inventory configuration—before managing a wide range of environments.
-B1 remarked, ``To get things done, I only really needed to understand a small set of concepts regarding how Ansible works (...) ''.
-Participants also cited Ansible's \textit{Readable syntax} (n = 5) and \textit{Good Logs} (n = 1).
-E6 highlighted that ``[we] were looking into Ansible because it has a nice YAML syntax''.
+A significant theme in our \textit{Advantages} codebook is the role of Ansible's accessibility in driving adoption.
+Several participants described it as \textit{Easy to use} (n=13), \textit{Easy to onboard to new people} (n=7), and with a \textit{Low Barrier to Entry for Setup} (n=6) highlighting how they only needed to master a limited set of concepts—such as basic playbook structures and inventory configuration—before managing a wide range of environments.
+B1 remarked, ``To get things done, I only really needed to understand a small set of concepts regarding how Ansible works''.
+Participants also cited Ansible's \textit{Readable syntax} (n=6), E6 highlighted that ``[we] were looking into Ansible because it has a nice YAML syntax''.